 Mother tongue language teacher

-English is the second biggest language in the world, that means, everybody want to learn it or improve it.
-Make yourself an appealing advert and post it on the internet, schools, high schools, universities and cultural centers.
+English is the second biggest language in the world, that means, everybody wants to learn it or improve it.
+Make yourself an appealing advert and post it on the internet, schools, high schools, universities and cultural centres.
 Organize groups so you can offer them a nice deal.
 These lessons will also help you increase your new social network.

 Look after children

-Make sure you are ready for this endless energy people, or else you should consider walking dogs instead.
+Make sure you are ready for these endless energy people, or else you should consider walking dogs instead.